telerik/kendo-ui-core/docs/AngularJS/introduction.md

 The data-bound container widgets may have their template options specified as nested directives.

-The example below demonstrates how to set templates through the AngularJS directives.
+The following example demonstrates how to set templates through the AngularJS directives.

 ###### Example